ecthelionvi/NeoSave.nvim/README.md

 ## 🔔  Default Behavior

 NeoSave is enabled by default.
-To toggle it off and on for specific files, see the "Usage" section below.
+To toggle it off and on for specific files, see below.

 ## 💾  Persistence